 This year I gave a similar talk at the childcare centre, but having learned of the SPOT (Safe Pets Out There) program, I modified part one to include “asking” permission of the dog, too, by interpreting its body language.

 Funded by the NSW government, SPOT is a “schools program about pet care and kindness and respect for all animals.
 It incorporates a specific module about safe behaviour to reduce the incidence of serious dog bites in children.”

 I added a toy dog to act out body language scenarios from an excellent book, “Can I pat that dog?”
 (McLaine, Damiani & Power, Angus & Robertson 2004): No, he looks angry, frightened or old.
 No, he’s tied up, on guard, working, eating or sleeping.
 No, she has puppies.
 And finally – Yes, he looks happy.

-Dog owners and parents and carers have a shared responsibility to ensure that children are safe around dogs.
+Dog owners and parents/carers have shared responsibility to ensure that children are safe around dogs.
 Dogs must be well trained and under control around children.
 And children must be taught to ask permission from their carer, the dog’s owner and the dog before approaching it!

 © 2007 Robert Fairhead

-This article appeared in the Village Voice Eastern-Harbourside in May 2007 and in my dog club newsletter, PawPrints, in 2007.
+This article appeared in the Village Voice Eastern-Harbourside in May 2007 and in my dog club newsletter.
 The Can I Pat That Dog talk proved so popular, I used it for school holiday programs for several years, until it was time for Harry to retire.